Top 10 Air Disinfection Questions

 - Top 10 list of questions commonly asked about air disinfection

 - A review of different air purification technology and tools

 Air disinfection and purification is rising to the forefront in the fight against Covid-19 and other emerging pathogens, as part of a comprehensive plan that includes surface disinfecting, social distancing, and masking.

 1. How do you kill germs in the air?

 Before we get to the right ways to eliminate germs from the air, let's start with how not to kill germs in the air, namely spraying or using disinfectants.
 Disinfectants are great for surfaces to remove unwanted pathogens, but they are most definitely not effective in the air, as they'll settle on a surface soon after spraying.
 Not to mention the safety concerns of spraying and then inhaling disinfectants; that can do more harm than good to the inhabitants of the space in question, and to the person who is spraying the disinfectant.
 There are, however, a few tools you can use to kill germs in the air safely and effectively.
-Air purification tools like HVAC Air Purifiers, Air Filtration Systems, and ceiling or mounted fans with either Ion or UVGI (UV-C) technology not only kill germs and pathogens in the air, they also help with dander, pollen and other allergens, providing safer, healthier air in the spaces that they are used.
+Air purification tools like HVAC Air Purifiers, Air Filtration Systems, and ceiling or mounted fans with either Ion or UVGI (UV-C) technology not only kill germs and pathogens4 in the air, they also help with dander, pollen, and other allergens, providing safer, healthier air in the spaces that they are used.

 2. How is Covid-19 transmitted by air?